olubusade/patient-appt/README.md

 - **Appointment Form**: Allows patients and healthcare professionals to schedule an appointment.
 - **Appointment Table**: Displays all appointments in a table format, allowing users to manage them.
-- **Non-hardcoding Doctor record**: Displays all doctors record, allowing users to select one during appointment.
+- **Non-hardcoding Doctor records Fetch**: Displays all doctors record, allowing users to select one during appointment.

 ## Form Validation